Pradeep-Stha20/shoeish/README.md

 # ShoeIsh
-E-Commerce site for electronic gadgets with Esewa Integration
+E-Commerce site for shoes with Esewa Integration
 # Languages Used
   - Frontend: HTML, CSS, BOOTSTRAP
   - BACKEND: PHP, MySQL for database